parrvx/parrvx/README.md

 - 👋 Hi, I’m @parrvx
 - 👀 I’m interested in ...
 Law, Finance and Technology
 - 🌱 I’m currently learning ...
-Python
+Python and Nix
 - 💞️ I’m looking to collaborate on ...
 Research
 - 📫 How to reach me ... through a cup of coffee
 - 😄 Pronouns: Dr.